François de Pierrefeu: Career

-François de Pierrefeu, Herbert Lagardelle and Le Corbusier.
+François de Pierrefeu, Hubert Lagardelle and Le Corbusier.

 Plans was an avant-garde journal that covered urban planning.

 The magazine moved leftward in the spring of 1932, and ceased publication in the fall of 1932.

 In the fall of 1933 Le Corbusier founded its successor, Prélude with Winter, de Pierrefeu. and Lagardelle, who acted as co-editors.

 De Pierrefeu also contributed to journals such as L'Homme réel and Voici la France de ce mois.

 Le Corbusier invited de Pierrefeu to purchase an apartment in the block at 24 Rue Nungesser et Coli in Paris which Le Corbusier and Pierre Jeanneret had built in 1931-1934.
 He was in the original list of occupants of 14 April 1934, as was Winter.

 Before the Vichy government took power, de Pierrefeu worked with Le Corbusier and the playwright Jean Giraudoux on a government study commission on housing.

 Using the results of this study, in 1942 de Pierrefeu and Le Corbusier published La Maison des hommes, which they had co-authored.

 On 27 May 1941 Le Corbusier, de Pierrefeu and André Boll were assigned by the Vichy government to a commission to study developing a national construction policy.
 They were to make inquiries wherever they thought would be useful in France, the empire and other countries.
 On 14 July 1941 the government cancelled the project.

 François de Pierrefeu's second wife was Maria de Hantoin, a widow with a passion for spiritualism and catharism.

 In the aftermath of the Second World War, de Pierrefeu took up residence at the Ritz, where he maintained relations and correspondence with mathematicians and philosophers of his time including René Guénon, Raymond Abellio and F. Vassilenko of the Collège de France.

 François de Pierrefeu died in 1959 at the chateau of Gairoird in Cuers, Var.